Dapize-Mo/boilerfuel-calorie-tracker/MANUAL_TEST_INSTRUCTIONS.md

 # Manual Database Test Instructions

-Your Railway deployment should be working now.
+Your backend deployment should be working now.
 Here's how to test it manually:

-## Step 1: Find Your Railway URL
+## Step 1: Find Your Backend URL

-1. Go to your Railway dashboard
+1. Go to your hosting provider dashboard (Render/Fly/Heroku/etc.)
 2. Click on your backend service/project
-3. Look for the public URL (it should be something like `https://your-backend.up.railway.app`)
+3. Look for the public URL (e.g., `https://your-backend.example.com`)

 ## Step 2: Test Each Endpoint